• Home

 How Did It Turn Out?

-At first, I was going to be stingy and save it for just my little family to eat.
+At first, I was going to be stingy and save this easy appetizer for just my little family to eat.

 But it was so darn good, I just had to invite over my neighbors, who happen to be my sister’s family, to partake in this crab meat goodness!